What Is a Divorce Trial?

 How Many Divorces Go to Trial?

 Connecticut has three major approaches to divorce: mediation, collaborative divorce, and litigation.
-Mediation and collaborative divorce are forms of Alternative Dispute Resolution, or “ADR.”
+Mediation and collaborative divorce are Alternative Dispute Resolution, or “ADR.”
 In both mediated and collaborative divorces, the spouses commit to reaching decisions on all aspects of their divorce outside of court without a judge.
 (If they can’t do so, their divorce converts into a litigated divorce.)

 If you and your spouse do not both agree to opt-in to mediation or collaborative divorce, you will have a litigated divorce.